Dahi machha

-Dahi machha is a traditional Odia delicacy made of fish in a spicy yogurt based sauce.
-It is eaten usually served with rice as an accompaniment.
-Dahi Machha Jhola is liberally seasoned with turmeric, onions, garlic, mustard and garam masala.
+Dahi machha is a traditional Odia dish made of fish in a spicy yogurt-based sauce.
+It is usually served with rice as an accompaniment.
+Dahi machha jhola is liberally seasoned with turmeric, onions, garlic, mustard and garam masala.
 The use of turmeric imparts a yellow colour to the sauce base.
-Before being served, chopped fresh cilantro may be sprinkled on top for added flavour as well as enhanced appearance.
+Chopped fresh cilantro may be sprinkled on top for added flavour as well as enhanced appearance.

-The kinds of fish that typically used in Oriya households are ilish (called ilisi), rohu (called rohi), and catla (called bhakura).
-Apart from these, there are some very famous small sized fish that are normally favoured over others.

 Ingredients

 Fish, dahi, potatoes, mustard, turmeric, garlic, chilli peppers, other seasonings.